-4. Insist on anti-inflammatory and brightening ingredients in your skincare regimen.
-Rosehip seed oil, chamomile, vitamin C, niacinamide and more - will help to prevent melanin production, arresting the pigmentation cycle before it starts, and keeping your skin calm and even toned.
+4. Insist on anti-inflammatory and gentle ingredients in your skincare regimen.
+Rosehip seed oil, chamomile, vitamin C, niacinamide to name a few - may help to slow melanin production, minimizing the pigmentation cycle and keeping your skin calm and even toned.

 HOW TO TREAT

 1. Natural active ingredients are a safe, effective, inexpensive, and over-the-counter alternative to harsh, synthetic depigmenting agents (that can irritate skin and/or potentially have potential health risks).

 2. Combinations of natural bioactives can act synergistically on different melanin pathways, resulting in improved skin-brightening effects.

-3. Many formulations are “generic” and not designed or marketed for specific skin tones or women with skin-of-color.
+3. Many formulations are “generic” and not designed or marketed for specific skin tones or women with melanin rich skin.

-5. Regular gentle exfoliation (1-2 times a week) is key to stimulating rapid cell turnover, enhancing removal of melanin from the skin, and skin regeneration.
-Our Super Charged Vitamin C Boost (available December 2020) will help exfoliate the top layers of your skin and improve tone and texture.
-Use in combination with our Luminous Brightening Elixir or Detox Booster Gel, for faster and long-lasting benefits.
+4. Regular gentle exfoliation (1-2 times a week) is key to stimulating rapid cell turnover, enhancing removal of melanin from the skin, and skin regeneration.

-** Remember to *ALWAYS* get “spots” on your body, or other skin concerns, checked by a dermatologist or other medical professional, if you are unsure of what they are.
+** Remember to *ALWAYS* get “spots” on your body, or other skin concerns, evaluated by a "Board Certified Dermatologist" and have a yearly skin examination!